STRipy main graphical application

-STRipy's Client can be downloaded soon as a stand-alone application from this webpage or you can run the app (or build on your own) from the source code (gitlab.com/andreassh/stripy-client).
+STRipy's Client can be downloaded as a stand-alone application from the front page or you can run the app from the source code (gitlab.com/andreassh/stripy-client).
 In order to run your own server, download STRipy's Server and follow the directions at its repository (gitlab.com/andreassh/stripy-server).
+A non-graphical command-line version of STRipy is available from gitlab.com/andreassh/stripy-pipeline which can be integrated into clinical pipelines.
+STRipy can run under macOS, Linux and Windows 10/11 through WSL.

 STRs database and population-wide data